 Method 1: Screen Record + VidNotes (Recommended)

-The most reliable method works for any Udemy course:
+Most reliable.
+Works for any Udemy course:

 -

-- iOS/iPad: Built-in screen recording (Control Center)
+- iOS/iPad: built-in screen recording (Control Center)

 -

-Save the recording as MP4 to your device
+Save the recording as MP4

 -

-Import the video to VidNotes:
+Import to VidNotes:

-- Chrome extension: Right-click the saved file → Transcribe with VidNotes
+- Chrome extension: right-click the saved file → Transcribe with VidNotes

 -